nat1994/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1.The user finds all persons who have the friends tag 2.Addressbook shows a list of persons
+3.User requests to change the name of the friends tag 4.User inputs the buddies tag
+5.Addressbook renames all friends tag with a buddies tag

+**Extensions**
+2a.
+The list is empty

+> Use case ends

+4a.
+The user inputs a tag that already exists

+>4a1.
+AddressBook shows an error message
+ Use case resumes at step 4

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be able to launch within 8 seconds
+6. Should not accidentally overwrite other perons' data
+7. Should be fast when doing functions like add or delete
+8. Should use the best searching algorithm to search for data
+9. Should be able be user-friendly
 ## Appendix D : Glossary

 ##### Mainstream OS